1898 Western University of Pennsylvania football team: Westminster (PA)

 On October 19, Westminster College was the opponent at Recreation Park for the Western University"s first game.
-Coach Robinson scampered 45 yards for a touchdown early in the first half, but Al Marshall could not convert the goal after.
+Coach Robison scampered 45 yards for a touchdown early in the first half, but Al Marshall could not convert the goal after.
 The score stood at 5–0.
-Coach Robinson allowed everyone to carry the ball but there were no more scores in the first half.
+Coach Robison allowed everyone to carry the ball but there were no more scores in the first half.

 In the second half, the ball stayed mainly on Westminster's side of the field but again neither team was able to score and the final tally remained 5–0 in favor of the home team.
-The sportswriters were impressed with the play of Robinson, Hanson, Hagerty, King, Mitchell, and Windeknecht.
+The sportswriters were impressed with the play of Robison, Hanson, Hagerty, King, Mitchell, and Windeknecht.

-The WUP lineup for the Westminster game was Al Marshall (left end), Hagerty (left tackle), Allen (left guard), James Chessrown (center), Windeknecht (right guard), William Mitchell (right tackle), Victor King (right end), Charles Blair (quarterback), William Hanson (left halfback), Fred Robinson (right halfback) and Glendenning (fullback).
+The WUP lineup for the Westminster game was Al Marshall (left end), Hagerty (left tackle), Allen (left guard), James Chessrown (center), Windeknecht (right guard), William Mitchell (right tackle), Victor King (right end), Charles Blair (quarterback), William Hanson (left halfback), Fred Robison (right halfback) and Glendenning (fullback).